paulocerez/lanch-order-analyses-tiers/README.md

 - tiers.py -> Tier*-related metrics
 - overall.py -> Overall metrics

-All of these metrics are order-performance-related.
+All of these metrics are order and performance related.
 * Tiers are categorized per population size in the cities.
 See the logic in population.py

+#### How to run a file
+    python3 filename.py

 ### **City Metrics:**